 She holds an MA in Governance and Development from the Institute of Development Studies.
 She is based in London.

-Nicholas is a founding director of FairSquare Research and Projects.
-He is an investigator and leading advocate on migrant workers’ rights.
+Nicholas is a founding co-director of FairSquare, based in France.
+He is an investigator and leading advocate on migrant workers’ rights and sport.

 Nick was a senior researcher at Human Rights Watch for five years, where he conducted research and advocacy on a wide range of rights issues, including work on abuses in agricultural supply chains and heat-related deaths in the construction sector.

-He has a PhD in the international law on slavery, forced labour and human trafficking and is the author of several peer-reviewed journal articles and book chapters addressing migrant workers’ rights.
-He has written for publications including The New York Times, The Guardian, and VICE and is skilled in public and private advocacy and media relations.
-Nicholas speaks English, French and is learning Polish.
-He is based in Poland.
+He has a PhD in the international law on slavery, forced labour and human trafficking and has written for publications including The New York Times, The Guardian, and VICE.
+He is a member of the Advisory Board of the Bahrain Institute for Rights and Development.

 Marilyn is Senior Researcher at FairSquare.
 She has extensive experience of human rights advocacy including eight years as Director of the Corporate Justice Coalition, the UK civil society coalition on corporate accountability, where she led advocacy to secure the supply chain reporting requirement in the UK Modern Slavery Act.
 She has conducted a number of research projects on access to justice, conditions in company supply chains and corporate compliance with legal requirements relating to transparency.

 Marilyn previously worked in advocacy roles at the British Refugee Council and Oxfam, where she was part of the international team that led the successful campaign for a new global treaty to control the arms trade.